ashmlk/BridgeGame-Rust/README.md

 # BridgeGame-Rust
-A Bbridge bidding game in Rust
+A bridge bidding game in Rust